Tomalsan/Portfolio-REACT-/README.md

 ## 🚀 Overview

-**Portfolio React** is a fast, responsive, and visually engaging developer portfolio.
-It highlights my skills, selected projects, and creative UI solutions, all powered by a modern web stack.
+This is a fast responsive, and visually engaging developer portfolio.
+It highlights my skills, selected projects, and creative UI solutions, all powered by REACT.

 ## 📸 Preview